cookbrothersconstruction/documentation/1Breadcrumb/Site Systems Setup Process - Internal.md

 It's also a good idea to get a high quality USB extension cable.

 > **Note that the 1Breadcrumb app currently only operates in the portrait orientation, so any fixed tablets will need to be mounted vertically**

+**Configuration**

+The kiosk tablets are signed in as our kiosk@cookbrothers.co.nz Google account.

+Generally we don't set a pin / passcode / lock on the device so that it can be accessed easily if it goes to slep 💤.

+Skip over any annoying Samsung cruft, or settings which don't need to be enabled.

 **Screen Brightness and Timeout**